 - Recommended Citation(s)*:

 Center for International Earth Science Information Network - CIESIN - Columbia University.
 2021.
 Global Subnational Infant Mortality Rates, Version 2.01.
-Palisades, NY: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/0gdn-6y33.
+Palisades, New York: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/0gdn-6y33.
 Accessed DAY MONTH YEAR.

 * When authors make use of data they should cite both the data set and the scientific publication, if available.
 Such a practice gives credit to data set producers and advances principles of transparency and reproducibility.
 Please visit the data citations page for details.
 Users who would like to choose to format the citation(s) for this dataset using a myriad of alternate styles can copy the DOI number and paste it into Crosscite's website.